Deputy Chief of Police

 - Provides high level technical and administrative staff assistance to the Chief.

 - Assumes command of the department in the absence of the Chief.

-- Participates in administrative decision making, including labor relations/collective bargaining issues and serves as a member of the administration’s negotiation team(s).
+- Significant participation in administrative decision making, labor relations/collective bargaining issues including grievances and contract administration, and serves as a member of the Administration’s negotiation team(s).